roytang/blog/content/post/2005/07/gloriagate-notes-on-the-pcij-transcript.md

 > Macalintal.

-Again, the damning words come from the man named Gary: "Dun naman sa Basilan at Lanao Sur, ito ho yung ginawa nilang magpataas sa inyo, maayos naman ang paggawa eh.&#8221; (Literal-and-not-too-gramatically-correct translation: In Basilan and Lanao Sur, the increases they did for you, they were done well.)
+Again, the damning words come from the man named Gary: "Dun naman sa Basilan at Lanao Sur, ito ho yung ginawa nilang magpataas sa inyo, maayos naman ang paggawa eh."
+(Literal-and-not-too-gramatically-correct translation: In Basilan and Lanao Sur, the increases they did for you, they were done well.)

 These two excerpts are the most important because, as far as I can tell, these are the only ones that imply the President's direct knowledge of cheating done on her behalf.
 If they avoid, can get rid of, explain away or otherwise cancel out these two excerpts, GMA can easily avoid culpability from the rest of the transcript.
 For all we know, there could be some wacky explanation that has a small probability of being true. ("One million votes?
-No, we were talking about one million man-minutes spent counting the ballots!&#8221; &#8212; Okay, so I'm not very creative right now.
+No, we were talking about one million man-minutes spent counting the ballots!" &#8212; Okay, so I'm not very creative right now.
 Submit your own wacky explanation!)

 Is she guilty of electoral fraud?
 Maybe.
 This tape at best constitutes what I believe to be called prima facie evidence.
 As we all should know by now however, wiretapped conversations are not admissible in any court of law in the Philippines.
 Not even in an impeachment trial, which is not really a court of law.